- Use of links

 2- Copyright, reproduction and re-blogging: text and image

 Reproducing part of posts (including translations) with proper attribution to author, proper title, and link to the original page on The Red (Team) Analysis Society does not require permission; you are free to do so in length that can be considered as answering to the criteria of fair use.

 However, if you would like to publish or reproduce complete posts that you find on our Web site, please send your request to email@example.com.

-Content, writings, methodologies, and design on this website, except when specified otherwise, are and remain by the author of the post when specified or by The Red (team) Analysis Society.
+Content, writings, methodologies, and design on this website, except when specified otherwise, are and remain by the author of the post when specified and by The Red (Team) Analysis Society.

 Images on this Website are reproduced following Creative Commons copyrights and rules.
 We take no responsibility for and exercise no control over those who would reproduce them starting from our website.